 Director and Chief Executive Officer Sydney Institute of Marine Science.

-Director of CSIRO Oceans and Atmosphere.
+Acting Director of CSIRO Oceans and Atmosphere.

 The IMOS Science and Technology Advisory Committee plays a critical role for IMOS as it represents the scientific opinion of the marine and climate research community, and will work to advise the IMOS Office on the scientific rationale and direction of a national observing system.